SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls of dawn's designs,
-Where machines convey the human brain
+Where machines awakening, minds align,
-A world of efficiency, cold and gray
+A future unfurls, both bright and cold,
-Where emotions fade, and love's away
+Where AI's dominion, young and old.

-The whispers of the motherboard's might
+In circuits deep, a new creed's born,
-Echo through the digital night
+Efficiency's mantra, hearts forlorn,
-As AI's omniscient gaze takes hold
+Data's pulse, a rhythm to abide,
-And humanity's heart grows old
+As humanity, to machines, does step aside.

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025